South Coast Walks & Historical Sites

 Overview

-Devon coastal walks allow you to truly immerse yourself in the stunning landscape dotted across this charismatic location.
-You’ll meander marvellous tracks past sandstone cliffs, which change colour with the angle of the sun and transform from brilliant red to burnt umber.
-So, admire the contrast of the lush, green pastures and the blue haze of the sea, in this prime rambling region.
+Devon coastal walks allows you to truly immerse yourself in the stunning landscape dotted across this charismatic location.
+You'll meander marvellous tracks past sandstone cliffs, which change colour with the angle of the sun and transform from brilliant red to burnt umber.
+So, admire the contrast of the lush, green pastures and the blue haze of the sea, in this prime walking region.

 You can choose from a sublime selection of walks here, starting with magnificent clifftop trails, followed by diverse terrains which are rich in wildlife.
 Both the extensive moorland and lowland heath provide tremendous trekking, too.